timonschenzel/nodue/README.md

 5. View behavior files

-View behavior will give us the possibility ineract with a view without reloading the page.
+View behavior will give us the possibility interact with a view without reloading the page.
 Something like toggle the visibility from a div element.
 To create a view behavior file follow this convention: `[name-from-the-view-file].js`.

 6. Create the view behavior file `home.js` within `resources/views/pages`:
 ```vue